IsteNITC-Website-2023/istetechquilla/content/posts/what-is-so-intriguing-about-the-mona-lisa.md

-description = " Exploring the tales behind this priceless sixteenth-century artwork" designer = "Adarsh Tulsyan" tags = [] title = "What is so Intriguing about the Mona Lisa?"
+description = " Exploring the tales behind this priceless sixteenth-century artwork" designer = "Adarsh Tulsyan" tags = [] title = "Why is the Mona Lisa so Intriguing ?"

 +++
 The Louvre museum in Paris, despite containing some of the greatest masterpieces known to man, still brings only one name to mind - the Mona Lisa.